Phileader/Vue2-Firebase9-App/README.md

    4. For the public directory, enter: [.]
    5. For the configuration of a single page, choose [Yes]
    6. For the automatic builds (GitHub), choose [No]
    7. To overwrite the index.html file, enter [No]

+   At the end of the project initialization, two files are created in the `dist` folder
+   1. .firebaserc
+   2. firebase.json

+5.